2600hz/kazoo/applications/crossbar/doc/internationalization/prompts.md

 #### Set the account's language

-Currently, a SUP command is required to set the account's langauge: `sup whapps_account_config {ACCOUNT_ID} media default_language fr-ca`
+Currently, a SUP command is required to set the account's language: `sup whapps_account_config {ACCOUNT_ID} media default_language fr-ca`

 You can test what language will be selected for an account (barring a callflow language action changing it) thusly: `sup wh_media_util prompt_language {ACCOUNT_ID}`